earajr/GFS_plotting/README.md

 ## GitHub Repository

-To begin with you should first clone the GitHub repository to do this navigate to your home directory (or where ever you wish to put the cloned repository) and run the following command.
+To begin with you should first clone the GitHub repository, to do this navigate to your home directory (or where ever you wish to put the cloned repository) and run the following command.

 `git clone git@github.com:earajr/GFS_plotting.git`